 The Code for Sustainable Homes is still operational and remains the Government's national sustainability standard for new homes.

 Code service providers are organisations that train and accredit Code assessors to carry out assessments on homes against the Code for Sustainable Homes.
 BRE Global Ltd and Stroma Ltd are currently licensed to be Code service providers.
 If you would like to become a Code assessor, you will need to contact one of these organisations.

-The statistics published on the 24 May 2012 in the publication: Code for Sustainable Homes and Energy Performance of Buildings: Cumulative and quarterly data up to March 2012, shows how many homes have been certified to the standards set out in the Code for Sustainable Homes and at which level.
+The latest official statistics on the Code for Sustainable Homes and average energy efficiency (SAP ratings) were released on 24 May 2013 in the publication: Code for Sustainable Homes and Energy Performance of Buildings: March 2013, showing how many homes have been certified to the standards set out in the Code for Sustainable Homes and at which level.